kwilteam/kwil-db/x/deposits/README.md

 - Getting the latest block number
 - Providing a contract interface

+When new events are received from the chain client, they are sent via the Request Service (Kafka producer) to the processor.
+All sent events are asynchronous calls, and the chain client does not wait for a response from the processor.
+See info at the bottom of this page on how different events are serialized and sent to the processor.

 ### Contract Interface
 The contract interface is a the main interface for interacting with specific blockchain events.
 The interface is a wrapper around the generated contract bindings.
 For EVM chains, these bindings are generated using the [abigen](https://geth.ethereum.org/docs/install-and-build/installing-geth) tool.
 The contract interface is responsible for:
 - Getting deposit events.
 It filters events by a range of blocks, and the intended deposit recipient (the address of a node).